napari/napari/docs/plugins/npe2_getting_started.md

 `my_npy_reader`.
 This is the name that will be used for the python package.
 It should conform to the [PEP8][] naming convention.

-When the cookiecutter asked to include a reader plugin, we selected "y", and in the next question we told cookiecutter that our reader should be invoked for files matching the '\*.npy' glob pattern.
+When the cookiecutter asked to include a reader plugin, we selected `y`, and in the next question we told cookiecutter that our reader should be invoked for files matching the `\*.npy` glob pattern.

 After answering all the prompts, `cookiecutter` will create a directory called `my_npy_reader` in the current directory that holds the generated files.
 It